Is global poverty solvable?

 can we solve the Global Poverty Challenge?

-2.4 billion people lack access to basic sanitation services, such as toilets or latrines.
+1.7 billion people still do not have basic sanitation services, such as private toilets or latrines.

 These facts are staggering and may seem like insurmountable challenges with no resolution.